 So what we believe in is natural fit, letting your toes spread – you’re not squeezing your toes; natural function and flex, letting your foot bend and flex and move naturally; and natural feel, giving you just enough ground feel so that you know that there’s something underneath your foot.
 So if you want just the barest amount of protection, you get that in our do-it-yourself sandal-making kits, and if you want trail-friendly protection, you get that from our Z-Trail sandal.

-We don’t currently have ready-to-wear products for babies or for toddlers.
+We don’t currently have ready-to-wear huarache style sandals for babies or for toddlers.
 If you’re interested in getting your kids in our sandals the do-it-yourself kits are a great family project.
 You also develop what I call the superpower of knowing how to make your own footwear, and we’ve had kids as young as 5 make their own shoes and then even teach their parents how to wear them.

 People use our Xero Shoes for pretty much everything from taking a walk on the beach to a hike in the woods to using them as a camp shoe or they just pull them out of their backpack at the end of the day, for running everything from a casual 5K to the ultramarathon that Jon and Mel did.
 In fact, they’ve done a 256-kilometer race across Madagascar.